apollographql/apollo/docs/source/tutorial/client.md

 );
 ```

-Now, we're ready to start building our first `useQuery` Hook based component in the next section.
+Now, we're ready to start building our first component with the `useQuery` hook in the next section.